 I think I deserve something beautiful. –Elizabeth Gilbert

 The memoir, Eat, Pray, Love by author Elizabeth Gilbert, had ignited a spark years ago.
 It was also one of the first things that inspired me to put Bali on my travel list.
 There were always constraints and obligations due to which the plan to travel to Bali never happened in so many years, until this day when I and my friend, Maya firmly settled on making it to Bali.
 This was also our first International trip which will be cherished forever.
-Planning our trip, we did some research, googled everything we could about Bali and sought help from folks who had been there.
-The suggestions were undoubtedly helpful but a lot was learnt in the course of our journey.
+While planning our trip, we did some research, googled everything we could about Bali, sought help from folks who had been there before us.
+The suggestions were undoubtedly helpful but there was still a lot learnt in the course of our journey.

-Here is a list of things that I thought would help anyone who is planning a trip to Bali.
+Here is a list of things that I thought would help anyone planning a trip to Bali.
 I hope this helps.

 1. Flight booking: People often don’t pay attention to the duration of the flight, maybe the excitement of the destination is overpowering.
 Being mindful of the total travel time including the layovers is a good decision.
-The last thing you’d want to be is sleep-deprived and super cranky.
-We had to choose between a 1.5 hr and 3 hr layover, and we went with the longer layover to avoid complications in case of flight delays or issues with international transfers.
+The last thing you’d want to be is sleep-deprived.
+I don’t know about you but it makes me super cranky.
+We had to choose between a 1.5 hr or 3 hr layover.
+We went with the longer layover to avoid any uncertain situations such as flight delays or any issues with international transfers.
 Turned out to be a good decision!

 2. Visa on Arrival: For Indian Nationals travelling to Bali on vacation do not need a visa to stay up to 30 days.
 There is visa on arrival for such kind of travel and there are no charges associated with it.
 A copy of flight and hotel bookings for all the days you want to stay in Bali is required for immigration clearance.
 For other details, you can check the official site of Bali visa requirements: https://www.bali.com/visa-for-indians.html.

 3. Currency Exchange: The Indonesia Currency is called Rupiah (Rp).
-The noted are usually seen in large denominations.
+The note is usually seen in large denominations.
 The commonly used notes are 20,000, 50,000 and 100,000, being the largest denomination.
-You will be a millionaire there!
-You will also find it common to see coins of 100, 200, 1000.
+You can enjoy being a millionaire there!
+It is common to see coins of 100, 200, 1000.
 Of all the research done, I can safely say it is better to carry USD from your home ground and exchange it to IDR once you land in Bali.
 The exchange can be done at the Bali airport or anywhere else in Bali, you will find plenty of money exchange centres.
 However, I would suggest not to get the currency exchanged outside of the airport.
 You will find many money exchange centres in your home country as well, look for the best exchange rate and go for it.

 We opted for currency exchange from a marketplace named bookmyforex.com.
 They were pretty reliable.
 I got the money delivered at home at quite a competitive exchange rate.
 I’m sure there will be plenty of questions stacked in your head when it comes to reliability.
-Please ask as many questions to them and get a clear idea of which organisation you want to opt for.
+Please ask as many questions to the agency and make sure you go for it only when you are confident.
 Most of the renowned money exchange companies are highly regulated to make sure the chances of scam is minimal.

-NOTE: After enough research, it was my personal choice to place an order with Bookmyforex.
+NOTE: After careful research, it was my personal choice to place an order with Bookmyforex.
 This is no promotion for the company.
 It might work differently for different people across the globe.
-Request you to do your research and find an option that works best for you.
+Request you to do your own research and find an option that works best for you.

 4. Travel Insurance: There can be unexpected situations that can happen anytime.
 When you are travelling to a new land, you must consider buying travel insurance that covers the cost of medical treatment, any travel misfortune or loss of baggage.
 We had opted for basic insurance while booking the flight tickets.
 My advice would be to consider buying travel insurance for a carefree travel experience.

 5. Check for holidays or major event: It is a good practice to check and be informed of any holiday or any big event that might coincide during your stay when you are travelling to another country.
-For instance, the dates for Nyepi, Balinese New Year should top your checklist.
+For instance, the dates for Nyepi, Balinese New Year should top your checklist while planning the vacation.
 It is a holiday in Bali, a day of complete silence.
 There are no scheduled flights to and from Bali.
 There are no outdoor activities entertained, shops are closed and going to the beach is also prohibited in most areas.
 Watch out!

 6. Weather check: Bali attracts tons of tourists all around the year.
 It is advisable to check the weather predictions before planning a trip.
 People travelling to Bali are indeed vulnerable to the risk of natural disasters like Tsunami, volcanic eruptions which are unpredictable and can get deadly, this is not something that is in our control.
 You might just want to keep yourself well informed about the alert systems and evacuation maps of the places you choose to stay.
 Be safe!

 7. Travel light: Keeping the load light gives you the freedom to take control of your belongings and travel carefree.
 Budget-friendly airlines like Air Asia allows you to travel with 7 kgs cabin baggage alone.
-You could consider purchasing a little extra baggage and you are sorted.
-For our onward journey from Bangalore to Bali, we were quite annoyed with the poor leg space but of what I’ve heard, Air Asia is quite reliable than other budget airlines.
+You could consider purchasing a little extra baggage while booking on a third party platform and you are sorted.
+For our onward journey from Bangalore to Bali, we were quite annoyed with the poor leg space but of what I’ve heard, Air Asia is still reliable than other budget airlines, can’t complain much.

-Bali might present itself as one of the most happening international destinations but please keep in mind, the locals are quite conservative and are culturally driven people.
+Bali might present itself as one of the most happening international destinations but please keep in mind, the locals are quite conservative and are culturally driven.
 Dressing modestly especially while visiting the Island temples or local villages is advisable.
 When in Bali, live like the Balinese!